daschwanden/grr/codelabs/how-to-add-a-flow.md

 Next, let's add the corresponding ```RDFValue``` [classes](https://github.com/google/grr/blob/a903d33a9af9b1e4d31d604e073dc8c7a63fd77d/grr/core/grr_response_core/lib/rdfvalues/dummy.py).
 They inherit from ```RDFProtoStruct```, and must have the ```protobuf``` property set.
 If your proto depends on other ```RDFValue```s (e.g. other protos), you should add them to the list of dependencies in ```rdf_deps``` ([example](https://github.com/google/grr/blob/a6f1b31abfe82794b7d82fa8d54d8bd94bfed1bb/grr/server/grr_response_server/gui/api_plugins/flow.py#L466C3-L466C11)).

 <aside class="positive">
 RDFValues are a Python class wrapper on top of Protos.
-At the time they were created, Python proto library was much more limited than it is today (yes, GRR is old).
+At the time they were created, the Python proto library was much more limited than it is today (yes, GRR is old).
 RDFValues exist for legacy reasons and are still used throughout GRR's codebase.
 </aside>

 ```python